UniLogin/UniLogin/docs/source/tutorial.rst

       yarn add --dev @universal-login/ops -D

 Adding a script
-  The simplest way to use development environment is to add a script to ``package.json`` file:
+  The simplest way to use the development environment is to add a script to ``package.json`` file:

   ::